toledy/spotify/ensemble_models.md

 *
 {: toc}

-## Strategy of Fitting Ensemble Models
+## Strategy of Fitting Ensemble Models:

 1) **Data Pre-Processing**: after reading the dataframe, we first split the training/test data by (90%-10% split) due to the small size of the dataset, then standardize the numerical columns before fitting the models, and finally checking for any missing data and impute accordingly.